Transforming families around the world

 9. Accept your child's attempts to release tensions by crying and raging.
 Don't discourage these natural stress-release mechanisms.
 Children are much calmer and have a longer attention span after a good cry or tantrum (with someone's loving attention).

 10. Slow down and try to relax.
 Remember that your child is a wonderful, unique human being, and that there is probably nothing wrong with your child's brain.
 Parenting is a difficult job.
 Try to get all the help and support you need.

 Aletha Solter, PhD, is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute (www.awareparenting.com).
 Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.
 The titles of her books are The Aware Baby, Cooperative and Connected (a revised edition of Helping Young Children Flourish), Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.

 Aware Parenting is a philosophy of child rearing that has the potential to change the world.
 Based on cutting-edge research and insights in child development, Aware Parenting questions most traditional assumptions about raising children, and proposes a new approach that can profoundly shift a parent's relationship with his or her child.
 Parents who follow this approach raise children who are bright, compassionate, competent, nonviolent, and drug free.

-For more information about helping children heal from stress or trauma, and how to drug proof your children, see Aletha Solter's books, Tears and Tantrums, Attachment Play, and Raising Drug-Free Kids
+For more information about ADHD and how to drug proof your children, see Aletha Solter's books, Cooperative and Connected, Tears and Tantrums, Attachment Play, and Raising Drug-Free Kids

 Related articles by Aletha Solter: